-M.Force: Was the formation of Sansei Goju-Ryu Karate already your work in progress when you moved to South Florida?
+MARTIALFORCE.COM: Was the formation of Sansei Goju-Ryu Karate already your work in progress when you moved to South Florida?

 M.Saavedra: “No that actually evolved later on over time.
 My primary focus as an instructor was to direct my students to develop deeper levels of understanding, commitment and maturity of their art and as individuals.